A New Computational Approach for Solving Linear Bilevel Programs Based on Parameter-Free Disjunctive Decomposition: The Proposed Disjunctive-Based Decomposition (DBD) Algorithm

+Where $\uintvarvecone\in\setRnloneb$ and $\uintvarvectwo\in\setRyoneb$ are vectors of binary variables, the parameters \{$\bigMvecone,\dots,\bigMvecfour$\} are LP-correct, and $\matIone\in\setRnlone$ and $\matItwo\in\setRyone$ are vectors of ones.
+In the proposed DBD approach, \eqref{blp_kkt_linear} is replaced by a subproblem (SP) in \eqref{SP} and a master problem (MP) in \eqref{MP} where MP and SP do not depend on any disjunctive parameter (big-M).
+In effect, the role of SP is to find an optimal solution for a given $\uintvarvec$.
 The goal of MP is to find an optimal value for a relaxation of \eqref{blp_kkt_linear} with feasibility/optimality cuts added to MP iteratively.
 The procedure then alternates between SP which provides an upper bound (UB) for the optimal objective value to \eqref{blp_kkt_linear} and MP which provides a lower bound (LB) for that, in order to solve \eqref{blp_kkt_linear}.
 From this perspective, our approach has some similarities to the Benders decomposition \cite{benders1962partitioning}.